 Imaging examinations

 Abdominal enhanced CT arterial phase (Figure 2A), abdominal enhanced CT venous phase (Figure 2B), and an initial diagnosis of a cystic, solid lesion in the left lobe of the liver with dilatation of the distal intrahepatic bile ducts were made; cholangiocarpal cystadenoma was ruled out, and magnetic resonance (MR) enhancement examination was recommended.
-Subsequently, abdominal MR imaging (MRI) + MR cholangiopancreatography (MRCP) (enhanced) examination (Figures 2C-E) confirmed the presence of cystic and solid lesions in the left hepatic lobe, along with dilation of the left intrahepatic bile duct, indicative of IPNB.
+Subsequently, abdominal MR imaging (MRI) + MR cholangiopancreatography (MRCP) (enhanced) examination (Figure 2C-E) confirmed the presence of cystic and solid lesions in the left hepatic lobe, along with dilation of the left intrahepatic bile duct, indicative of IPNB.

 FINAL DIAGNOSIS